 This prospectus is part of a Registration Statement on Form S-4 that we have filed with the SEC using a "shelf" registration process.
 Under this shelf process, we have registered \$200,000,000 of shares of our common stock, par value \$0.01 per share, which we plan to offer and issue in connection with the acquisition of businesses, assets (including mineral interests) or securities of other companies that we or one of our subsidiaries may make from time to time.
-We may effect these acquisitions by purchase, merger or any other form of businesse combination.
-We expect to determine the terms of these acquisitions through negotiations with the owners or controlling persons of the businesses, assets, or securities to be acquired, and that the shares of common stock issued will be valued at prices reasonably related to the market price of our common stock either at the time an agreement is entered into concerning the terms of the acquisition is consummated.
-In addition to delivering shares of our common stock offered hereby, we may use additional forms of consideration in connection with the sauce of a note or other form of indebtedness, the assumption of liabilities or any combination of these items.
+We may effect these acquisitions by purchase, merger or any other form of business combination.
+We expect to determine the terms of these acquisitions through negotiations with the owners or controlling persons of the businesses, assets, or securities to be acquired, and that the shares of common stock issued will be valued at prices reasonably related to the market price of our common stock either at the time an agreement is entered into concerning the terms of the acquisition or at or about the time the acquisition is consummated.
+In addition to delivering shares of our common stock offered hereby, we may use additional forms of consideration in connection with these acquisitions.
+Such additional consideration may consist of any consideration permitted by applicable law, including, without limitation, the payment of cash, the issuance of a note or other form of indebtedness, the assumption of liabilities or any combination of these items.